scrapy/scrapy/docs/topics/loaders.rst

     .. method:: get_css(css, *processors, **kwargs)

-        Similar to :meth:`ItemLoader.get_value` but receives a CSS selector instead of a value, which is used to extract a list of unicode strings from the selector associated with this :class:`ItemLoader`.
+        Similar to :meth:`ItemLoader.get_value` but receives a CSS selector instead of a value, which is used to extract a list of strings from the selector associated with this :class:`ItemLoader`.

         :param css: the CSS selector to extract data from